StimVeda-Neurosciences/backend-developer/README.md

 ## This is a task designed to understand the skillset of the developer joining StimVeda Neurosciences.
 To be done before the interview

 The following skillsets are being evaluated -
-1. Practicality of the architecture
-2. Code Readability (Modularity, Documentation)
+1. Code Readability (Modularity, Documentation)
-3. API Design of components/routes
+2. API Design of components/routes
-4. Following best practices in web secuirty like IDOR, Input Validation, using typescript etc.
+3. Following best practices in web secuirty like IDOR, Input Validation, using typescript etc.
-5. Speed of execution
+4. Speed of execution

 ## Task